Koka Ninja Village 甲賀の里 忍術村

 Are you ninja material?

-Try out the training routines of Koka's ninja clans
+Try out the training routines of Koka-school ninja clans

 The Koka Ninja Village is a fun way to explore the legendary training routines of Koka's ninja clans.
 There are several buildings with staff to demonstrate tricks and tools from ninja training as well as their fighting techniques.
 You can rent ninja clothing and learn how to climb rock walls, use the "spider" technique to walk on water, and throw shuriken stars for target practice.
 You'll also see evasive features built into the houses, like traps and secret escapes.